 Even though your dishes are delicious, consider presentation.
 You want your friends to be taking pictures and showing off your lovely evening; finishing touches can add a lot to your guests’ perception of what to expect from a dish.
 To do that, you could use the special cutlery and utensils that you might have, and spruce up the dining area with flowers, disposable brown napkins, mats, and coasters that match the kind of party you’re throwing.
 Considering that you will be whipping up a few delicious dishes, you should tidy up and decorate the area to do the food justice.
 It’ll make a world of difference.

 - Think about the atmosphere.

 Believe it or not, it’s not all about the food!
 People enjoy the atmosphere at a restaurant because it’s very carefully planned out.
 Restaurants spend a lot of time considering the lighting, music and temperature of the venue.
 Take a leaf from their book and decide whether you’d like some background music.
 Perhaps think about whether you’d like a candlelit dinner or try out the look of fairy lights.
 You might want to test which lighting allows you to see your food.
+Maybe a few fresh flower bouquets from an Attwood Flowers Delivery shop (or one closer to you) could help set the mood; you could place them as decor pieces.
+They can also make the room feel fresher and vibrant.
 Figure out what temperature is appropriate for the dress code you’ve set.
 Cold guests can’t enjoy their food properly!

 Most importantly, try to enjoy yourself.
 Guests don’t like to see a stressed host, it makes them feel uncomfortable and unwelcome.
 Plus, what’s the point throwing it in the first place if you’re not going to enjoy it?
 Other than, you know, being a show-off.